isomerpages/moe-scgs/_prospective-students/Secondary Admission/Admission Procedures.md

 _**Unsuccessful Applicants**_

-Students who are unsuccessful in the posting exercise may appeal for entry into SCGS only if their PSLE scores meet the cut-off point in the Posting Exercise.
+Students who are unsuccessful in the posting exercise may appeal for entry into SCGS only if their PSLE scores meet the cut-off AL in the Posting Exercise.

 If you would like to appeal to join SCGS, please fill in this [online form](https://form.gov.sg/5fe0add0362d7b0012bf0393)

 **2\.
 Admission through the DSA Exercise**

 This exercise is conducted from May – August in the preceding year of Admission.
 Interested students apply through skills and talents specified by the school.

+Information on the DSA Exercise 2023 will be published in April/May 2023.

 **3\.
 Admission Tests**